-If you’re doing well in your job, but your supervisor and coworkers don’t know that you have autism, should you tell your colleagues about your ASD?
-Should you tell them when you interview, when you start work, or only if you need specific accommodations and/or if problems arise?
+If you’re doing well in your job, but your supervisor and coworkers don’t know that you’re autistic, should you tell them?
+Should you let them know when you interview, when you start work, or only if you need specific accommodations and/or if problems arise?
 We recently heard from an autistic lawyer who is trying to make that decision:

 Reader M asks:

 I’ve been recently diagnosed as being on the autism spectrum.
 It’s not a huge surprise, an assessment was begun when I was a child and discontinued because my parents were concerned about me being labeled.
 Now, before my diagnosis I skipped three grades, entered law school young enough that I was the youngest woman there for all three years, did incredibly well at my bar exam, and have been successfully employed.
 Should I go public with my diagnosis?
 What could go wrong?